SLCMTB

 Exploring

-These rides are going on trails that are not commonly ridden and limited info will be available.
+These rides are on trails that are not commonly ridden and limited info will be available.
 The ride leader probably has not been on the trails.
 These could involve hike-a-bike sections, turning back due to overgrown trails, awesome views and getting high away from the crowds.